lacarty/professional-training-tracker/README.md

 User Login: Users will be able to create accounts and login.

-Add Training: Users will be able to add training.
+Add Training: Users will be able to add training via a form.

+View Training: Users will have a main view page which shows a list of their trainings.

+Bar graph:  User will see visual display of progress on their main page.

+View Online Training Certificates: If the user earned a digital training certificate, they can provide an url link to the certificate.
+(Future feature)

 Drop-down List:  User will be able to label training as Scheduled, Completed or Wish List.

-View Training:  Each user will have a main view page and be able to view their training in sections based on Scheduled, Completed or Wish List.

-View Online Training Certificates:  If the user earned a digital training certificate, they can provide a link to the certificate.
+(Future feature)

 Deployment:  App will be deployed using Heroku.